Tech-Stack-Nation/study-guide/topic-details/jest.md

 });
 ```

-The bit where Jest really shines ahead of Jasmine is Snapshot Testing.
+The bit where Jest really shines ahead (apart from speed) of Jasmine is Snapshot Testing.
 See [this article for an intro to Snapshot Testing](https://izifortune.com/snapshot-testing-angular-applications/)

 ### Links